ralphbean/threebean-blog/_posts/0041-new-blog.rst

 <http://techspot.zzzeek.org/2010/12/06/my-blogofile-hacks/>`_ from zzzeek on
 getting syntax highlighting working in reST posts.

-I also had to script something up with ``lxml`` to parse my exported WordPress blog's and reimport it to blogofile.
+I also had to script something up with ``feedparser`` to parse my exported WordPress blog's and reimport it to blogofile.
 Here's what I wrote (It's based heavily on `this example
 <https://raw.github.com/EnigmaCurry/blogofile/master/converters/wordpress2blogofile.py>`_